citizenlab/ami-docker/README.md

 So far this repo only manages the AMI Frontend component, but we'll add support for the others soon.

+NOTE: This Dockerfile is geared towards developing the app, not building it.
+The built app is just static HTML so won't need so much overhead.

 ## Instructions:

 Clone the AMI frontend in this repo's working directory: